athomasoriginal/starterkit-wagtail/docs/prompts.rst

     default: my_project

 vm_user:
     Name of your Vagrant user.
-If you did not specify, vagrant will default this to Vagrant.
+If you did not specify, vagrant will default this to ``Vagrant``.
     This is fine, there is really no reason to change, unless you want every detail of your vagrant the same as your production server.

+    *Note:* Only used if you are setting up the vagrant db provided by this template.

     default: vagrant